ramshabilal/eventgo-event-management-system/README.md

 * Use a javascript library for some type of data visualization for example to visualize a calendar/trends/number of events every month etc
 I may not include all of these, but I will research these initially to shortlist the ones I want to use.

+User input validation:
+* User cannot register without entering both username and password
+* Ensures all required fields for an event (time, date, location,etc) are input before an event is added by using 'required' in form
+* Ensure date entered by user is valid by using type='date' in form
+*

 ## [Link to Initial Main Project File](app.mjs)

 ## Annotations / References Used